analgesicproductions/Anodyne-1-Repo/USING LEVEL EDITOR.md

 6. Set the "Xml dir" (Export directory) for the level data.
 This should be something like C:\Users\hantani\Documents\Anodyne 1 Repo\intra\src\xml

-7. hit export. the editor should generate a bunch of CSV files and one xml file.
+7. hit export. the editor should generate a bunch of CSV files and one xml file, which Anodyne can then read and load.
+There is some work that would need to be done in the code if you want to add entirely new levels.